weirygon/Caesar-Cipher-C/README.md

-# Cesar-Cipher-C
-Cesar Cipher in C
+# Cesar Cipher
+This software encode and decode file .txt using tecnical Ceaser cipher.

+##How Work
+The software work using the ASCII table